bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 ---
 ```

-At the end of the front-matter are the taxonomy keys with empty lists (squared brackets) as values.
+At the end of the front matter are the taxonomy keys with empty lists (squared brackets) as values.
 You may want to add one or more comma-separated keywords.

-Our Markdown content begins after the front-matter.
+Our Markdown content begins after the front matter.

 ```text
 **Placeholder**: Put your own summary paragraph here instead of this one.